zriyansh/signoz.io/docs/logs-management/logs-api/search-logs.md

 }
 ```

-## Pagination while Ordering by Any Other Key
+### Ordering by Any Other Key

-This might be faster or slower depending on the key that you are using
+In addition to fetching logs based on timestamps, the SigNoz Logs API allows you to paginate through logs using other keys.
+This method can be faster or slower depending on the key used.

-### Latest 10 logs
+#### Fetching the Latest 10 logs

+To fetch the latest 10 logs based on a specific key (e.g., `response_time`), set the pageSize to 10 and order by that key in descending order.
+This retrieves the most recent logs according to the specified key.

 ```json
 {
     "start": 1700734490000,